tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/curl.md

         ifconfig
         ```

-    - Ensure the device and PC are on the same network, and port 4321 is unblocked.
+    - Ensure the device and PC are on the same network, and port `4321` is unblocked.

-### 3、Retrieving Web Content
+### 3. Retrieving Web Content

 Use `curl` to fetch and print webpage content: